 As your baby grows, so too will the financial requirements.
 Being pregnant with no money can be a rough way to begin parenthood.

 Babies turn into toddlers who then turn into hungry little children who will need three full meals a day, clothing that will constantly need to be replaced as they grow, reliable transportation to get them to and from school and appointments, costly daycare; the list goes on.

 Do you have a steady stream of income that affords you the ability to financially take care of a baby?
-If not, then this might be a sign you are not yet ready to have a baby.
+If not, then this might be a sign that you are not yet ready to have a baby.

 Are you able to pay for rent or mortgage and basic utilities that generally include things like electricity, phone, and water?

 Do you have money left over for reliable transportation which includes gas, car insurance, and/or a bus pass?

 If you are underage, would you need to rely on your parents for financial assistance?